Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Results and Analysis

 Thus, across zones, the \emph{Adaptive} configuration approximates the best fixed configuration in each operating region by selecting LiDAR in the near field and reverting to camera updates when LiDAR detections are unavailable, yielding a favorable accuracy--continuity trade-off over the full trajectory.

 It should be noted that beyond accuracy and continuity, the adaptive configuration offers an operational benefit: it can reduce sensing-system load by selecting \emph{one} modality per fusion bin, instead of continuously processing all streams~\cite{hero2008infotheory}.
 In practical deployments, such selection can translate to \emph{retasking}: a non-selected sensor can be allocated to other objectives, such as tracking additional targets, higher-rate classification, or recording for forensic review, aligning with resource allocation viewpoints in managed sensing~\cite{hero2008infotheory}.
 The same principle can provide lower compute and bandwidth usage by avoiding full-rate processing of all modalities.
+Accordingly, Fig.~\ref{fig:RMSE_with_Lost_tracks_percentage} compares the relative behavior of \emph{LiDAR-only}, \emph{Camera-only}, \emph{All sensors}, and \emph{Adaptive} configurations under a common estimation approach.